-This is an easy small batch recipe for Glossy Marshmallow Meringue Frosting.
-With just a few ingredients, you have homemade silky and creamy marshmallow cream, better than store-bought!
-The frosting is perfect for topping cakes and cupcakes – or use as a filling for trifles or sandwich cookies.
+This is an easy small batch recipe for glossy marshmallow meringue frosting.
+With just a few ingredients, you have homemade silky and creamy marshmallow meringue that is better than any store-bought frosting!
+The frosting is perfect for topping cakes and cupcakes, or to use as a filling for trifles or sandwich cookies.

 New and Improved Marshmallow Frosting

-I recently updated this recipe for Marshmallow Frosting.
+I recently updated this recipe for marshmallow meringue frosting.
 I have been knee deep in testing recipes for the holiday’s and I found the changes to the original recipe to be much better.

-- Granulated sugar – instead of powdered sugar.
-I have found through many trials and errors that granulated sugar creates a creamy and smooth texture.
+- Granulated sugar – I have found through many trials and errors that granulated sugar creates a creamy and smooth texture.
 More so than the powdered sugar.

 - Light corn syrup – I found this makes the frosting even more glossy.
 And the addition of the corn syrup mimics a lot of the flavor you get from an actual marshmallow.
 Could you omit it – yes.
 However, I have tested so many batches of marshmallow frosting – the batches I favored are the ones with the corn syrup.

 - Water – I consider the water as an emulsifier (this is my opinion) and helps to dissolve the corn syrup.

 - Thermometer – I have invested in a digital thermometer that works for small batches.
 A regular candy thermometer is hard for small batches.
 It is just too big to fit in any small bowl or pan, and actual measure anything.